Derek Sutton

 Significant recent work highlights include:

 Shane has an extensive commercial practice, covering a broad range of contractual disputes, civil fraud and international arbitration.
+He regularly appears unled in the Commercial Court.
 His cases often involve jurisdictional and cross-border issues.
 He balances instructions as sole counsel with larger-scale litigation involving teams of counsel.

 “Certainly one of the smartest juniors at the London bar.
 His drafting is superb and the clients like working with him.”